-5.4.1 CD-ROM Reliability
+5.4.1 Reliability of optical media

-Sometimes, especially with older CD-ROM drives, the installer may fail to boot from a CD-ROM.
-The installer may also - even after booting successfully from CD-ROM - fail to recognize the CD-ROM or return errors while reading from it during the installation.
+Sometimes, especially with older drives, the installer may fail to boot from an optical disc.
+The installer may also - even after booting successfully from such disc - fail to recognize the disc or return errors while reading from it during the installation.